 - they serve a different purpose, namely no-token-at-all; - they are typically used in conjunction with the above. - a lock protects a token that controls a group of objects.

+- A first example and a few principles

 - Algebraic data structures

 - Sharing mutable data

 - Conclusion

 Mezzo draws inspiration from many sources.
 Most influential: